mehrabFronto/Next.js-Ecommerce-Project/README.md

 *   Sign-in with otp code using Kavenegar service
 *   Create accessToken based on refreshToken after accessToken expired
-*   Sorting products and filtering products based on categories by query
+*   Sorting products and filtering based on categories by query-string(saerchParams)
-*   Like product and add product to cart
+*   Like products and add products to cart
 *   Create payment
-*   Managing user, products, categories, payments and coupons like adding, removing or updating by only admins in admin panel
+*   Managing users, products, categories, payments and coupons like adding, removing or updating and all the other processes by only Admin in Admin panel
-*   Securing admin panel and user panel
+*   Securing Admin panel and User panel
 *   Responsive style for mobile, tablet, laptop and large laptop

 <p id="description">Because back-end is local, the project could not be deployed on a server</p>